CigarsSmoker/Clone/Rules-syntax.md

 _destination hostname_ is where the net request is destined. `*` can be used to denote "any destination".

 _request type_ is the type of the net request.
-If omitted, the `*` type is assumedand means "any type".
+If omitted, the `*` type is assumed and means "any type".

 _action_ is what to do when a net request matches _source hostname_, _destination hostname_ and _request type_.
 Currently, the actions supported are:
 - `block`: the request will be prevented (often referred as "blacklisted")